 “I am immensely proud of the team we have assembled to produce the Great Cars books.
-From our Series Editor, Mark Hughes, to our eminent authors to our superb Chief Designer, Andy Garman, and not forgetting our in-house office colleagues and our externally-based consultants, we have the finest team in the motoring publishing world – great people producing the Great Cars series for great enthusiasts.
-It’s great!”
+From our Series Editor, Mark Hughes, to our eminent authors to our superb Chief Designer, Andy Garman, and not forgetting our in-house office colleagues and our externally-based consultants, we have the finest team in the motoring publishing world.”
 Philip Porter

-The Great Cars Series team includes: Keith Bluemel, Doug Nye, Chas Parker, Andrew Garman, Ian Wagstaff, Mark Hughes & Philip Porter.
+The Great Cars, Exceptional Cars & Great Car Collections Series team includes: Keith Bluemel, Doug Nye, Chas Parker, Andrew Garman, Ray Hutton, Ian Wagstaff, Richard Heseltine, Gordon Bruce, James Page, Stephen Archer, Rinsey Mills, Malcolm McKay, Marco Makaus, John Elmgreen, Paul McNabb, Terry McGrath, Nic Waller, Nick Hull, Rebecca Leppard, Mick Walsh, Octavia Pollock, Simon Ham, Mark Hughes & Philip Porter.

-Our author and team profiles for other superb books in the Porter Press collection, include: Philip Porter, Martin Brundle, Glen Smale, Derek Bell, OBE; Norman Dewis, OBE; Sir Stirling Moss, Douglas Wilmer, Barry Cryer, Murray Walker, Alan Fearnley, Mike Gould & Chris Rooke.
+Our author and team profiles for other superb books in the Porter Press collection, include: Philip Porter, Martin Brundle, Glen Smale, Derek Bell, OBE; Norman Dewis, OBE; Sir Stirling Moss, Douglas Wilmer, Barry Cryer, Murray Walker, Alan Fearnley, Mike Gould & Chris Rooke, Gordon Murray, Mark Hughes, Sir John Egan, Ian Wagstaff

 Please scroll down to read the individual profiles.